The-Marcy-Lab-School/problem-set-2_6/short-response.md

     average(myArray); // 14... even though we expected 7.
 Why? 🤔
     ```

+    On line 51-52 he assigned value to a pair of invalid index.
+What the classmate does is add two key-value pairs to the object,
+    but array.length does not reflect that because the index numbers are below 0.

 **5. What does it mean for an object property to be _enumerable_?**

+    For an Object Property to be enumerable it means that it is not flagged when the console reads loops or methods that read throughout an objects properties.
+    In other words, the console will ignore it when looping the object if is inenumerable.